Motivate Yourself Even During the Tough Times

 You’ve been working long hours, fighting the political and logistical battles to do what’s right for the business–and just as you think everything’s on track, the landscape changes… a merger, a reorganization, reduced funding… and you feel like you’re starting all over again.
+How do you motivate yourself when times are hard?

-Most of the time when people come to me feeling burned out and exhausted–or even feel like they’re “losing their soul” (it’s not that they no longer care)–it’s that they care so deeply and the lack of progress has made them weary.
+Most of the time when people come to me feeling burned out and exhausted–or even feel like they’re “losing their soul” (it’s not that they no longer care)–it’s that they care so deeply and the lack of progress has made them exhausted.

 Have you ever felt this way?
 Both gung ho AND exhausted?

 When the going gets tougher, it’s easy to stare at the mountain of problems and work left to do and wonder if it’s worth the climb.
+Here’s how to motivate yourself.

-The Benefits of Looking Down the Mountain
+The Benefits of Looking Down the Mountain to Motivate Yourself

 On Saturday, we were nearing 12,000 feet on his first serious training hike and I look over and Seb is gasping for air and visibly frustrated.
 David’s arms were around him so I smiled and waited for the (oh so familiar) words I knew were coming next.